evanyans/evanyans/README.md

 currently self-studying game engine architecture using C++ and OpenGL

-working at ford software developer intern to make your car talk better
+working at ford as a software engineer intern to make your car talk better

 view my work at <a href="https://evanyan.me/">evanyan.me</a> or visit my <a href="https://www.linkedin.com/in/yanevan/">linkedin</a>